 - Headlamp: small size with extra batteries

 - Water bottle/hydration system: 1 litre minimum, 2 litres is ideal

-- Small thermos: optional, but nice to have a hot drink during the travel days!
+- Small thermos: optional, but nice to have

 - Lightweight camp shoes: optional, good on longer trips for around camp after a day in the boots; also useful for creek crossings